Of Course He's Dead: Plot

-Alan Harper (Jon Cryer) receives a letter stating his presumed dead brother Charlie has $2.5 million in unclaimed royalties.
-He needs Charlie's death certificate to claim the money, but cannot find one and realizes his only proof is Rose's (Melanie Lynskey) word.
-Evidence that Charlie may be alive mounts after an unknown party claims the money, and Alan and his mother Evelyn (Holland Taylor) receive threatening messages.
-Meanwhile, Charlie's estranged daughter Jenny (Amber Tamblyn) receives a check for $100,000 along with an apology note, and a package addressed to Charlie arrives at the house.
+Alan Harper receives a letter stating his presumed dead brother Charlie has $2.5 million in unclaimed royalties.
+He needs Charlie's death certificate to claim the money, but cannot find one and realizes his only proof is Rose's word.
+Evidence that Charlie may be alive mounts after an unknown party claims the money, and Alan and his mother Evelyn receive threatening messages.
+Meanwhile, Charlie's estranged daughter Jenny receives a check for $100,000 along with an apology note, and a package addressed to Charlie arrives at the house.
 Several women from Charlie's past are shown receiving checks and personalized apology letters.

-An unknown captive escapes Rose's basement, so Rose returns to the beach house to inform Alan and Walden Schmidt (Ashton Kutcher) that Charlie is alive.
+An unknown captive escapes Rose's basement, so Rose returns to the beach house to inform Alan and Walden Schmidt that Charlie is alive.
 While in Paris, Rose caught Charlie in bed with a hooker, a mime and a goat.
 She tried to avenge his infidelity by pushing him into the path of an oncoming train, but the goat took the fall instead.
-Rose imprisoned Charlie in her dungeon until he escaped.
-Evelyn and Rose go into hiding, while Walden and Alan go to a police station and talk to Lieutenant Wagner (Arnold Schwarzenegger).
+Rose imprisoned Charlie in her dungeon, where she raped him, until he escaped.
+Evelyn and Rose go into hiding, while Walden and Alan go to a police station and talk to Lieutenant Wagner.
 Returning to the house, they find life-size cardboard cutouts of themselves wearing nooses with targets on the chests.
-Frightened, Alan calls his ex-wife Judith (Marin Hinkle) and several past girlfriends to tell them how much they each meant to him.
+Frightened, Alan calls his ex-wife Judith and several past girlfriends to tell them how much they each meant to him.
 Walden also calls two of his ex-girlfriends to apologize for how he behaved with each.
 All the women feign emotion while being generally dismissive.

-Alan's son Jake (Angus T. Jones) shows up at the house, having left the Army and married a Japanese woman.
+Alan's son Jake shows up at the house, having left the Army and married a Japanese woman.
 He mentions having received a $250,000 check and a note reading, "I'm alive" before gambling with the money in Las Vegas, yielding $2.5 million in winnings.
 After Jake leaves, Wagner calls Alan and Walden to tell them he has captured Charlie, but the man is actually Christian Slater dressed in attire similar to Charlie's.
-Alan, Walden and Berta (Conchata Ferrell), believing Wagner, celebrate.
+Alan, Walden and Berta, believing Wagner, celebrate.
 A helicopter carrying a grand piano like Charlie's approaches the house, and the three ponder whether Wagner caught the right man, but quickly brush it off.
-Charlie, shown only from the back, walks up to the front door and rings the bell.
-Before anyone answers, he is killed when the helicopter drops the piano on him.
-The camera then pulls back to reveal the series' set and Chuck Lorre, sitting in the director's chair.
-He says "Winning!", breaking the fourth wall, just before a second grand piano falls on him.
+Charlie, seen only from the back, walks up to the front door and rings the bell.
+However, before anyone answers, Charlie is killed when the helicopter drops the piano on him.
+The camera then pulls behind to reveal the series' set with Chuck Lorre sitting in the director's chair.
+The series ends when Lorre turns his head to the outgoing audience and breaks the fourth wall by saying: "Winning!", just seconds before a second grand piano falls on him.